Effluent and emissions monitoring programs at nuclear facilities

 Note: Reasonably foreseeable upset events are included within normal operations but this Standard does not address releases that result from accidents.

 This Standard addresses monitoring performed for regulatory purposes (compliance monitoring).

 Some of the guidance in this Standard can be applied to monitoring performed for the sole benefit or use of the operator (process monitoring), in which case it might not be necessary to apply the same degree of rigour or QA to process monitoring as would be necessary for compliance monitoring.
-As such, it might not be necessary to apply the guidance on interpretation of data (Clause 9), QA (Clause 10), and reporting (Clause 11) to process monitoring.
+As such, it might not be necessary to apply the guidance on interpretation of data (Clause 9 of this Standard and CSA N288.0), QA (Clause 10 of this Standard and CSA N288.0), and reporting (CSA N288.0) to process monitoring.
 For all Clauses, it is the responsibility of the operator to determine if a particular requirement is appropriate for process monitoring in a given situation.

-Although one of the objectives of an effluent monitoring program can be to provide the data required to support radiation dose assessments or assessments of exposure to non-radioactive hazardous substances, this Standard does not address dose assessment methods for either humans or non-human biota.
+Although one of the objectives of an effluent and emissions monitoring program may be to provide the data required to support radiation dose assessments or assessments of exposure to hazardous substances, this Standard does not address dose assessment methods for either humans or non-human biota.

 Notes accompanying clauses do not include requirements or alternative requirements; the purpose of a note accompanying a clause is to separate from the text explanatory or informative material.

 Notes to tables and figures are considered part of the table or figure and may be written as requirements.

 Annexes are designated normative (mandatory) or informative (non-mandatory) to define their application.